planetoftheweb/masteringcode/slides/EP032-linting.md

 ---

-## How linting works
+## How Linting Works

-- Analyzes code
+- Analyze code
 - Works with editor
 - Customizable
 - Shareable